bplaat/banq/documents/api.md

 # The Banq API
+The Banq website has also a web API

+## Authentication
-The Banq website has also a web API, to use this API you need an API key which you can create via the devices admin page.
+To use this API you need an API key which you can create via the devices admin page.
+And you need to authenticate as a user by using a user session.
+If you authenticated with an admin account you get more privilages (via the `admin/` prefix) then with an normal account.
+- `key` The API device key
+- `session` The user session

 ## Paged routes
 All the routes where you get a list of data are paged.
 This means that the data is split up in to pages that you need to fetch separately.
 You can change the paging process by the folling parameters: